-As an independent and impartial adjudicative body whose function is to hear and decide mergers and complaints of anticompetitive conduct under the Competition Act, the Tribunal contributes to the objectives set in the NDP, ERRP and dtic joint indicators within the parameters of its legislative mandate.
+As an independent and impartial adjudicative body whose function is to hear and decide mergers and complaints of anticompetitive conduct under the Competition Act, the Tribunal contributes to the objectives set in the NDP, ERRP, dtic joint indicators and the strategic priorities of the Government of National Unity (GNU) within the parameters of its legislative mandate.
 In 2019, amendments were affected to the Competition Act with the aim of transforming markets to become competitive and inclusive.
 These amendments have led to a re-invigorated interest in public interest issues as jurisprudence around the scope and interpretation of public interest develops with the lens of increasing participation and economic transformation.
 The amendments have also led to more demand for the Tribunal's services and increased complexity in cases as precedent develops in balancing competition considerations and public interest issues, to bring greater economic inclusion.